aev25/Genre-Detection/README.md

 ### 4. Running the Prediction Notebook

-Open and execute the `genre_detection_CS210.ipynb` Jupyter Notebook cell by cell to train and evaluate the model.
+Open and execute the `genre_detection.ipynb` Jupyter Notebook cell by cell to train and evaluate the model.